MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/new-segment-designer.md

 ---
-title: "Use the new segmentation designer (Dynamics 365 for Marketing) | Microsoft Docs "
+title: "Use the new segmentation designer (Dynamics 365 Marketing) | Microsoft Docs "
-description: "Lear how to use the new segmentation designer to create segments in Dynamics 365 for Marketing" ms.date: 08/01/2019 ms.service: dynamics-365-marketing ms.custom:
+description: "Lear how to use the new segmentation designer to create segments in Dynamics 365 Marketing" ms.date: 08/01/2019 ms.service: dynamics-365-marketing ms.custom: